deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

 ## Testing

 Given that we're separating concerns and testing, let's build a unit test.
 Since our dataset is on our class path, we have a few neat tricks to retrieve it.
-Deeplearning4j leverages Spring for a few reflection utilities as well as a more robust TK of classpath discovery of components.
+Deeplearning4j leverages Spring for a few reflection utilities as well as a more robust version of classpath discovery of components.
 With that in mind our test will looking like the following:

     @Test
     public void testRetrieval() throws  Exception {